hi9105/Azure-ML-Pipeline-Deployment/README.md

 - Successful API requests to the endpoint with a JSON payload

 ## Standout Suggestions

-*TODO (Optional):* This is where you can provide information about any standout suggestions that you have attempted.
+The following provide information about suggestions :

+- Benchmark the endpoint using Apache bench, to load-test model.
+- Batch Inference Pipelines : run in parallel.
+- Recurring Scheduled Pipelines : to schedule a pipeline.